imaduddinharis/ifabula/Readme.md

 ~/backend# npm install
 ```

+2. Create Database on your MySQL

-2. Create .env files with value
+3. Create .env files with value

 ```
 NODE_ENV={env to be used in knex setup, e.g: development}